canmom/canmom.github.io/_posts/animation/2024-01-15-little-witch-2.md

 ## It's time for... animation!

 Cutout animation in this style is very limited.
 You can only move the sprites around.
 A lot of stuff like squash and stretch and secondary motion and solid drawing and all that jazz is just not relevant. *But*.
 Some of it really is.
+Even more so in fact, because it has to carry the whole animation.

 Just about everything that moves in this animation has a bit of overshoot and settle, usually a few rounds of it.
 The idea is that it should feel like a mechanism clicking into place.
 This does a *lot* to add life to the paper cutout animation.
-This is very easy to do.
+It's also very easy to do.
 You move and/or rotate it past the target point and keyframe it.
 Then you move or rotate it back slightly a few frames later and keyframe it again.
-If it's too much, tweak the keyframes.
+If it goes too far, tweak the keyframes.

 Although that was often enough, sometimes it wasn't and you had to get into the IPO curves.
 IPO is short for 'interpolation', and it defines how objects move in between keyframes.
 You can choose from a variety of easing functions or create your own curve with Bézier handles.
+For bigger motions, it can be essential to adjust the IPO curves to get good arcs and spacing.

 The 'motion paths' tool can be enabled inside an armature to get a kind of onion-skin like effect for bones.
 This is *very* useful as a way to preview your animation curves and check spacing without having to play back the whole animation.
 You could also consider the [mesh onion skins](https://github.com/tingjoybits/Mesh_Onion_Skins) addon.
 I didn't use it in this project, but it's been useful in others!

 {% include figure.html src="embed/animation/little-witch/motion-paths.png" alt="A screenshot showing the motion path for the flying-about scene." %}

-In general, it was often better to use automatic easing with few keyframes than to try to set the handles myself.
+It was often better to use automatic easing with few keyframes than to try to set the handles myself.
 It's fast, and also often led to more natural result.
 However, if you take this approach, it's very important to know when to use 'automatic' and when to use 'automatic clamped'---one option can overshoot in certain ways, one won't.
 For example, in the bit where the witch flies up and around, because she makes some abrupt turns and I needed to make sure she wouldn't disappear behind the scenery, I mostly used 'automatic clamped' to keep her in the right zone.

 In general, making the picture-book elements feel good depended on moving to hit the strong beats of the song, and overlapping multiple motions in a ripple-like effect.

 One of the most interesting moments from an animation perspective is the point where the Witch constructs her four friends.
 While everything else in the animation was supposed to feel a little organic, this part needed to be *very* mechanical.
 The machines had to rise up in sync to the same beat, and they would rock back and forth in sync as well, feeling like a conveyor belt.
 There is very little easing in this part.
 This was Yuri's idea, and it worked *great*.

-(do you recognise these friends? if not, why not go and watch a few of Yuri's VODs~)
+(do you recognise these friends? if not, why not go and watch [a few](https://www.twitch.tv/yuriheart/videos) of Yuri's VODs~ ;P )

 ### Eevee